 If you suffered injuries in a side-impact collision and can prove the other driver caused the crash, you can likely seek compensation.
 This is possible through filing an insurance claim or suing the at-fault motorist.

 You want to work with an attorney who is familiar with car accident laws in your state.
-Not only will our firm handle your investigation and prove negligence, but we will also navigate the claims process on your behalf, negotiate for a fair agreement, and provide other representation that supports your best interests.
+Not only will the firm handle your investigation and prove negligence, but they will also navigate the accident claims process on your behalf, negotiate for a fair agreement, and provide other representation that supports your best interests.

 Most traffic accident cases settle outside of court.
 This makes it vital to understand the value of your damages and carefully document your losses to show how much the insurance company should compensate you.
-When you have a personal injury lawyer from our team on your side, you can focus on healing your injuries while we worry about securing your compensation and getting justice for you and your family.
+When you have a personal injury lawyer on your side, you can focus on healing your injuries while they worry about securing your compensation and getting justice for you and your family.

 Click to contact our personal injury lawyers today